micronjs/micronjs/README.md

 # Getting started

+Making games with Micron is quite simple, however instead of showing boring code, we give you a [full playground to test your games](http://micronjs.github.io/editor/)!
+Change the code, see how it's done, clic **run** and enjoy!

+The editor uses the magic of [esprima](http://esprima.org/) together with the toughness of [jshint](http://jshint.com/) to help you catching your errors and also improving your Javascript-fu along the way.
+We will keep improving it and adding more and more features, to make sure that learning and playing with Micron is as nice as possible.

-Just check what is here!
-The doc should give you an overall idea and the hello world (I know: it is not enough) shows you how to... just... write hello world :)
+The docs (see below) should give you an overall idea about the API, and if you want to learn more, check the demos folder!

-More demos coming!
+And yes, more demos and full blown wiki coming soon(tm)!

 # Documentation

 There is a finely handcrafted documentation page [here](http://micronjs.github.io/).
-And more stuff will be coming soon(tm) to our very own wiki!

 # Building